pragmasoft-ua/kite-chat-frontend/README.md

 - localization
 - new N (unread) badge on toggle button, autoopen on incoming attr
 - smarter datetime format or change display on click from time to date and back https://github.com/pragmasoft-ua/fmt-timestamp
+- or alternatively use sticky dates (like in Telegram)
 - keyboard shortcuts for buttons (close, attach file, edit, tab to focus)
 - message selection, contextual edit/delete menu items (next to close button)
 - clipboard api, drag and drop? web share api